Vacuum Infusion Complete Guide

 Due to the nature of VIP, resin usage becomes very predictable.
 While a standard lay-up varies in resin content due to the human variable, VIP is remarkably consistent.
 Even when creating a large product, resin usage will be predictably similar upon repeated attempts.
 This results in less wasted resin, and more importantly, less wasted money.

 Vacuum infusion provides another valuable benefit: time.
 A frequent problem that can arise in vacuum bagging is the time factor.
-Many resins have a pot-life of about 30 minutes, though there are certainly some (such as our System 2000 Epoxy) that offer work times of up to 2 hours.
+Many resins have a pot-life of about 30 minutes, though there are certainly some (such as our System 4500 Infusion Epoxy Resin or System 4600 High Temp Infusion Epoxy Resin) that offer work times of up to 90 minutes.
 Even so, that time limit is extremely critical in vacuum bagging applications.
 Large projects can easily approach the 2 hour mark, and even small, seemingly simple projects can quickly turn frantic when a pesky leak in the vacuum seal cannot be found.
 Also, depending on when the bag is applied, the amount of resin removed can vary from part to part.

 Vacuum infusion, however, offers unlimited set-up time.
 Because the vacuum is applied while reinforcements are still dry, there is no resin clock to work against.
 After the bag is applied, leaks can be patiently sought out.
 If something is not sitting properly, simply release vacuum and readjust.
 No time constraints are introduced until it is decided that it is time to infuse the resin.
 Until that moment, changes can be made again and again.